 Any student-athlete who intentionally misuses any legal substance during the season including but not limited to over-thecounter medication, nutritional supplements, inhalants, performance-enhancing products, etc., will be suspended for the remainder of the season.
 Any student-athlete who uses and/or possesses any tobacco product including e-cigarettes during the season will be suspended for the remainder of the season.
 This includes smoking, chewing, or using snuff.
 The head coach, in consultation with the athletic director and the administration, will determine any violation of this policy based upon the preponderance of evidence.
-This administrative action is separate and distinct from any criminal action; any administrative decision will be separate and distinct from any decisions rendered by any criminal court.
+This administrative action is separate and distinct from any decisions rendered by any criminal court.